Slot Machine Returns & Paybacks

 Some takeaways from the Vegas figures:

-- The strip has the worst returns.
+- The strip has the worst payouts.
 Downtown is a little better, but not by much.
-The Boulder Strip and North Las Vegas casinos have the best odds.
+The Boulder Strip and North Las Vegas casinos have the best payouts.

 - My figures are the average for all denominations, but lower-denomination games tend to pay worse and higher-denomination tend to pay better.
 So expect to get worse odds than what's listed below when playing pennies or nickels, even after you've subtracted a point for VP being lumped in.